ipfabric/docs/docs/IP_Fabric_Settings/advanced/Vendors_API/AWS_Amazon_Web_Services.md

 ![Add Connection](aws/vendor-api.png)

-`Slug`

-: Slug has to be unique and not empty.
-It is included in logs and other places to distinguish among potentially multiple API instances (think about it as `loginIP` for API).
-We recommend using short and descriptive values, such as `aws-us`, `aws-jp` etc.

-`Comment`

-: Free text field for you to capture additional information about the API instance.

 ## Required IAM policy

 To ensure that IP Fabric can retrieve all the required data to model the